General Information About Childhood Central Nervous System (CNS) Germ Cell Tumors

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
 Between 1975 and 2010, childhood cancer mortality decreased by more than 50%.
 Childhood and adolescent cancer survivors require close follow-up because cancer therapy side effects may persist or develop months or years after treatment.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors.)

-CNS GCTs usually arise in the pineal and/or suprasellar regions as solitary or multiple lesions.
-Pineal region tumors are twice as frequent as suprasellar tumors, but approximately 5% to 10% of patients have both suprasellar and pineal gland involvement at the time of diagnosis.
+CNS GCTs usually arise in the pineal and/or suprasellar regions of the brain, as solitary or multiple lesions.
+Pineal region tumors occur twice as frequently as suprasellar tumors, but approximately 5% to 10% of patients have both suprasellar and pineal gland involvement at the time of diagnosis.
 Involvement of both sites is most commonly seen in pure germinomas.
-Males have a higher incidence of GCT than females, with males having a preponderance of pineal region primaries.
-Other areas that may be involved, though rare, include the basal ganglia, ventricles, thalamus, cerebral hemispheres, and the medulla.[5,6]
+Males have a higher incidence of GCT than do females, with males having a preponderance of pineal region primary tumors.
+Other areas that may be involved, though rare, include the basal ganglia, ventricles, thalamus, cerebral hemispheres, and the medulla.[8,9]

 - Pineal region.
-Patients with tumors in the pineal region usually have a shorter history than patients with tumors of the suprasellar or basal ganglionic region, with weeks to months of symptoms that include raised intracranial pressure and diplopia related to tectal and aqueductal compression.
-Symptoms and signs unique to masses in the pineal and posterior third ventricular region include Parinaud syndrome (vertical gaze impairment, convergence nystagmus, and light/near pupillary response dissociation), headache, and nausea and vomiting.
+Patients with tumors in the pineal region usually have a shorter history of symptoms than do patients with tumors of the suprasellar or basal ganglionic region, with weeks to months of symptoms that include raised intracranial pressure and diplopia related to tectal and aqueductal compression.
+Symptoms and signs unique to masses in the pineal and posterior third ventricular region include Parinaud syndrome (vertical gaze impairment, convergence nystagmus, and light-near pupillary response dissociation), headache, and nausea and vomiting.

 - Multifocal or bifocal tumors.
 Patients with multifocal or bifocal primaries may present with both suprasellar and pineal region syndromes.